lcamero/laravel-starter-kit/README.md

 More providers can be configured depending on the project needs, the starter kit just comes with the boilerplate for Google at this time.

+> If you are using Laravel Valet or Herd, your domains using a `.test` TLD will not be supported as redirect URLs when setting up Google's OAuth client.
+For it to work locally you will need to serve your app with `php artisan serve` or use a service like [Ngrok](https://ngrok.com) or [Expose](https://expose.dev)

 ### Enable / Disable Laravel Pulse

 Set the following environment variable in your `.env` file